 If you are reading my blog then you probably have a favorable opinion of music education and strong feelings about the constant threat of its extinction.
 Countless articles have been written in support of music education but I believe something might be missing from the discussion.

+One supporting argument is discuss the impact of music education on cognitive development and academic achievement.
 Recently, this author took a completely different yet equally valid approach.
 Music is after all an intangible and universal part of the human experience.